top of page

 British Airways Galleries Lounge, South Terminal

 Similar story here: BA has its Galleries Lounge for Club Europe and Executive Club members.
 It’s perfectly fine, but personally, I don’t find it anywhere near as polished as Clubrooms.
 If you’re flying BA Euroflyer from Gatwick and have access, it’s a decent option.
-(You can read my full British Airways Euroflyer review here).
+(You can read my full British Airways Euroflyer review here) and of course a review of British Airways lounge at Gatwick South Terminal.

 Plaza Premium Express, North Terminal